KayleMine/RunAsLibrary/README.md

 > For protection, it allow to bypass World of Warcraft Warden scans, same for Path Of Exile AC, and many others AC that not use driver's.
 >
 > Now after we launched game, from limited user, it can't check any-administrator related stuff, that we run, for example in poe it would be POEHud, in WoW, any kind rotation\bot\fishbot and etc.
+> Unless you run not external stuff, you safe.
 ***
 #### Example of usage:
 [RunAsLimited 2](https://github.com/KayleMine/RunAsLimited2/tree/main)